wabkur/binary_trees/README.md

-function that checks if a given node is a root
+function that goes through a binary tree using pre-order traversal